Erasmus and Study Abroad students

 However, should you decide to look for private rented accommodation, further information including advice on where to look is available in our Erasmus accommodation factsheet (PDF).
 We strongly advise that you do not book private-rented accommodation from overseas due to the risk of fraud.

 Study abroad students who are guaranteed an offer of accommodation if they apply by the closing date on 31 July are advised to stay in University-accommodation due to the difficulties with finding private rented accommodation in Bristol.

-Applications for accommodation for Semester 1 Erasmus and Study Abroad students closed on 31 July 2017.
+Applications for accommodation for Semester 2 Erasmus and Study Abroad students are now open.

 Information about living and studying in Bristol for Erasmus and Study Abroad students.

 Erasmus students can find further advice on renting in the private sector in our Erasmus factsheet (PDF, 353kB).

 Semester 1 Study Abroad students who apply for accommodation before the application closing date of 31 July 2017 are guaranteed an offer of accommodation.

 Erasmus students for Semester 1 are not guaranteed an offer of accommodation, though are still able to apply for University-allocated accommodation.